MaibornWolff/codecharta/visualization/README.md

 -   Download the correct standalone version for your OS from the [latest release page](https://github.com/MaibornWolff/codecharta/releases) under 'Assets'
 -   Extract & run the application

-> If you get an error on macOS because of a missing license, try this [apple support article](https://support.apple.com/en-gb/guide/mac-help/mh40616/12.0/mac/12.0) <br>
+> If you get an error on MacOS because of a missing license, try this [apple support article](https://support.apple.com/en-gb/guide/mac-help/mh40616/12.0/mac/12.0) <br>
 > You may be required to give the application executable rights

 ## Build it yourself